alan-turing-institute/clean-air-infrastructure/containers/docs/urbanair/docs_src/running_models_on_external_cluster.md

 The external cluster is only used to run the actual model and perform predictions.
 All of the data setup, processing and prediction upload is done locally.
+This is organised into 3 sections: Setting up locally, Running on cluster, Updating Results and correspond to `containers/scripts`, ``containers/scripts`, `containers/scripts` that complete each of these steps automatically.

+## 1 ) Local Setup

+Setting up locally consists of building and pushing the docker image that computes model fitting, and downloading and setting up the experiment data.

-## Build Docker Image
+### Build Docker Image

 Build the latest docker image: